fabianmichael/kirby-imagekit/readme.md

 ## License

 ImageKit can be evaluated as long as you want on how many private servers you want.
-To deploy ImageKit on any public server, you need to buy a license.
+To deploy ImageKit on any public server, you need to [buy a license](http://sites.fastspring.com/fabianmichael/product/imagekit).
+See `license.md` for terms and conditions.

-Licenses can be obtained, once the first stable version (i.e. 1.0.0) is released.

-However, even with a valid license, it is discouraged to use it in any project, that promotes racism, sexism, homophobia, animal abuse or any other form of hate-speech.
+However, even with a valid license code, it is discouraged to use it in any project, that promotes racism, sexism, homophobia, animal abuse or any other form of hate-speech.

 ## Credits